eclipse-packaging/packages/RELEASING.md

         - On R build, for `eclipse.simultaneous.release.name` remove qualifier i.e. it should be `2020-12 (4.18.0)`
         - On M1 build add the qualifier back in, for `eclipse.simultaneous.release.name` remove qualifier i.e. it should be `2020-12 M1 (4.18.0 M1)`
     - [ ] release.xml template in releng/org.eclipse.epp.config/tools/promote-a-build.sh
+    - [ ] `RELEASE_NAME` and `RELEASE_MILESTONE` in `releng/org.eclipse.epp.config/tools/upload-to-staging.sh`
 - [ ] Update the build qualifiers to ensure that packages are all updated.
 See this [gerrit](https://git.eclipse.org/r/#/c/161075/) for an example.
 To do this run [`releng/org.eclipse.epp.config/tools/setGitDate`](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/releng/org.eclipse.epp.config/tools/setGitDate) script.
 This script will make a local commit you need to push.
 - [ ] Wait for announcement that the staging repo is ready on [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev).
 An [example announcement](https://www.eclipse.org/lists/cross-project-issues-dev/msg17420.html).
 - [ ] Run a [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) that includes the above changes.
+- [ ] Disable the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) so that the build results are not overwritten while doing the promotion
 - [ ] Check that there are no unexpected warnings in the console output.
 Especially look for warnings about failure to sign.
 (Warnings about Mirror tool seem to be ok and can be ignored.
 In a historically good build there is one `[WARNING] Mirror tool: Messages while mirroring artifact descriptors.` per package)
     - If warnings about signings occur that leave the dmg unsigned and the build does not fail, please reopen [Bug 567916](https://bugs.eclipse.org/bugs/show_bug.cgi?id=567916)
 - [ ] Sanity check the build for the following: